 7 best payment systems for small business transactions in 2025

-For small businesses operating in 2025, cash is no longer king.
-This means having an effective digital payment system has become essential for small businesses..
-This can help your business convert more sales online and IRL, and speed up the process.
-In fact, FinTech Weekly found that embedded payments (one-click purchases in apps and on social media, for example) are projected to triple by 20262.
+For small businesses in 2025, cash is no longer king, which means an effective digital payment system is a must-have.
+Payment systems help your business convert more sales online and in person and speed up the process.
+In fact, FinTech Weekly found that embedded payments (one-click purchases in apps and on social media, for example) are projected to triple by 2026.1

-There are plenty of international payment platforms that can simplify transactions, improve consumer convenience, remove conversion barriers and drive growth.
-We've compared the best payment systems for small businesses in Australia, analysing costs, scalability, and other features so you can choose the best one for your small business.
+There are plenty of international payment platforms that can simplify transactions, improve consumer convenience, remove conversion barriers, and drive growth.
+We've compared the best payment solutions for small businesses in Australia, analysing costs, scalability, and other features so you can choose the one that’s right for you.ss.

-Payment systems are tools that allow your business to accept monetary compensation in exchange for goods or services.
-They handle the transfer of money through payment processing and settle the payment by delivering the compensation to the destination account.
-Nowadays, modern payment systems also provide additional features like fraud protection and analytics, helping businesses to understand their customers’ buying habits.
+Payment gateways, or payment systems, are tools that let your business accept monetary compensation in exchange for goods or services.
+They handle money transfers through payment processing and settle payments by delivering the compensation to the destination account.
+Modern payment systems also offer additional features, such as fraud protection and analytics, to help businesses understand their customers’ buying habits.

-There are many different types of payment systems, but it helps to look for end-to-end processing systems, also known as payment service providers (PSP), which cover all these tasks.
+There are many different types of payment systems, but it helps to look for end-to-end processing systems, also known as payment service providers (PSPs), which cover all these tasks.

 The core elements of a payment system